publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch85/schII/ptA/m__us_usc_t42_s7548.md

  __Study on Suspended Particulate Matter__

     [Pub.
-L. 95–95, title IV, § 403(a)][/us/pl/95/95/s403/a], Aug.
+L. 95–95, title IV][/us/pl/95/95/tIV], § 403(a), Aug.
 7, 1977, [91 Stat.
 792][/us/stat/91/792], directed Administrator of EPA, not later than 18 months after Aug.
 7, 1977, in cooperation with National Academy of Sciences, to study and report to Congress on relationship between size, weight, and chemical composition of suspended particulate matter and nature and degree of endangerment to public health or welfare presented by such particulate matter and availability of technology for controlling such particulate matter.

 ----------